The Execution of the Doge Marino Faliero: Historical context and prevailing political ambience

 The painting has been discussed as a commentary on the Bourbon Dynasty in France under the rule of Charles X. Doge Marino Faliero was a former military hero who was convicted of conspiracy against the state.
 Faliero conspired with a collective of Venetian commoners in the city of Genoa (then at war with Venice) to carry out a complete overthrow of the noble oligarchy ruling the Republic as well as to slaughter the Venetian nobility.
-Given this background, scholars believe it is important to consider how Delacroix’s contemporary audience may have reacted to the chronicles of his painting.
-For example, individuals amidst the general public grappled with deeply rooted post revolutionary anxiety (promulgated by Bourbon succession after Louis XVIII’s death) about the possibility of political betrayal and conspiracy against the state.
+Given this background, scholars believe it is important to consider how Delacroix’s contemporary audience may have related the narrative to their time.
+For example, the public grappled with deeply rooted post-revolutionary anxiety (promulgated by Bourbon succession after Louis XVIII’s death) about the possibility of political betrayal and conspiracy against the state.
 Additionally, many viewers were troubled by the grotesque violence of public executions as a whole.

 Theatrical background

 Delacroix visually portrays the final moments of Lord Byron’s drama: the deed is done, the doors of the palace are thrown open, and the crowd rushes in as the Senate hails the restoration of justice.”
 However, Byron’s theatrical influence extends beyond solely the setting of Delacroix’s work.
 Specifically, the positioning of the executed doge himself is typically discussed by art historians from a theatrical lens.
 In Lord Byron’s drama, the final stage direction dictated that: “The gory head rolls down the Giants’ Steps”.
 However, upon close examination, the head itself is nowhere to be found.
 Instead, it is just the doge’s corpse that is sprawled on the stairs.
 This deviation (between Byron’s theatrical script and Delacroix’s artistic execution) raises questions about whether or not Delacroix leaned on outside influences to serve as a source of inspiration.
-Potts poses a question to reflect upon: “If we were to pursue the suggestion to “see the tragedy by Byron,” would this mean that we should be able to delve further into the meaning of the painting, as if making sense of it were a never-ending process?"
+Potts poses a question to reflect upon: “If we were to pursue the suggestion to 'see the tragedy by Byron,' would this mean that we should be able to delve further into the meaning of the painting, as if making sense of it were a never-ending process?"

 Critical reception

-The environment surrounding the reception of The Execution of the Doge Marino Faliero (considering political and cultural politics) yielded conflicting responses.
-The work was first reviewed by Ludovic Vitet in Le Globe in 1826 - this was the works’ official unveiling to the public at the Exposition en bénéfice des Greco in 1826.
-Vitet proclaimed that Delacroix defied the basic tenets of history painting.
-The second encounter of the painting with the public occurred at the Salon in 1827 and was reviewed by Auguste Jal.
-Jal praised the design of the white staircase and its prominence, comparing it to medieval wood-engravings.
-He additionally speculated that Delacroix’s small-scaled mannerisms would be influential for imitators down the road.
-Neither reviewer considered The Execution of the Doge Marino Faliero and its link to Byron’s play (comparing the work to Bourbon propaganda instead).
+The work received mixed responses.
+It was first reviewed by Ludovic Vitet in Le Globe in 1826 when the work was first shown at the Exposition en bénéfice des Grecs in 1826.
+Vitet faulted the work for poor drawing and use of color.
+Auguste Jal reviewed the work when it was shown at the Salon in 1827.
+Jal praised the design of the white staircase and its prominence, comparing it to medieval woodcuts.
+He additionally speculated that Delacroix would soon move away from the small-scale and mannered technique, which was heavily imitated at the time.
+Neither reviewer compared the work with Byron’s play, instead relating it to history and Bourbon propaganda.